b-asic-eda/b-asic/README.md

 # B-ASIC - Better ASIC Toolbox

-B-ASIC is an ASIC toolbox for Python 3 that simplifies circuit design and optimization.
+B-ASIC is a Python library for the design and implementation of static algorithms that simplifies the writing of efficient RTL code targeting both standard-cell and FPGA technologies.

 The latest documentation can be viewed at: https://da.gitlab-pages.liu.se/B-ASIC/index.html